Jurech/texas-election-map-generator/README.md

     =IFS(AND([Candidate 1 votes] > [Candidate 2 votes],...
 [Candidate 1 votes] > [Candidate X votes]), 1,...
 AND([Candidate X votes] > [Candidate 1 votes],...
 [Candidate X votes] > [Candidate Y votes]), X, TRUE, 0)

 Ensure that every vote count is compared against every other vote count.
 If there is a tie for first place, the function will return 0.
 Currently, this will cause the program to ignore the county.
 Functionality will be developed later to color these counties properly.

+Remove commas from the raw vote counts before downloading to CSV.
+Any extra commas will break the program.
+The county names must be spelled exactly as they are in BlankTexasCountyMap.svg.
+If they are not, the county will not be colored and the program will notify you in the command prompt.

+## Color palettes
+The data in the first line does not affect the final map, but it should be formatted as such:

+    Party,>90,80-90,70-80,60-70,50-60,[more ranges can be added as desired]

+Each subsequent row should be formatted as such:

+    [Party name],[>90% color],[80-90% color],...

+Each color should be given as an RGB hex value without any prefixes or suffixes.
+The standard colors for Wikipedia county maps can be found [here](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Elections_and_Referendums/USA_legend_colors).

+# Planned functionality

+* Prompt user to select files in the program instead of providing parameters
+* Add standard color for when county results are not found
+* Add functionality to determine colors for ties
+* Less sensitive county name matching